wwwted/MySQL-HOWTOs/howtos/audit.md

 | audit_log_exclude_accounts | app@localhost |
 +----------------------------+---------------+
 ```
-Let's use one terminal to trace activities in autid log like:
+Let's use one terminal to trace activities in audit log like:
 ```
 bash$ tail -f mysqldata/audit.log
 ```